martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Jan 27, 2019

+After debugging the code with @gmulberry's input and live experimentation by feeding arbitrary voltages to an opened battery, we have determined that it's likely a 10bit ADC and that the voltage scaling factor is 8V ( 8000mV ) divided by 1023 steps ( 10 bit ADC ) to calculate the value of the voltage on the pack.

+The code has been changed to reflect this, switching variables to the 32-bit long type to handle the math.
+Each step of the ADC represents (8000/1023) or ~7.820 milivolts.

 Jan 26, 2019

 First check-in for the Arduino code!
 You can read the voltages from the cell groups with the currently checked in code.
 I'll be updating the code with more functions as I clean up my research code.